tyeborg/client-server-socket-app/README.md

 *Viola!
 At this point, the Kernel module launched a kernel thread which will listen to incoming connections on the defined port of 5000.*

-5. Open a separate terminal to build the Client module
+5. Open a separate terminal to build the Client module.
     * Build the Client module using `gcc client.c -o client` on the terminal.
     * Run the Client module using `./client` on the terminal.